 - Crochet hook – 2.5mm

-- Christmas ball – 3” in diameter (use some from last years decorations!)
+- Christmas ball – approx 8in [20cm] in circumference. (use some from last years decorations!)

 - Yarn needle to sew your ball together